- Knox Law Institute

 Certain transfers to an SSSNT are not subject to transfer penalties for SSI and Medicaid.
 That can sometimes be useful in circumstances where there is more than one family member who needs to qualify for SSI/Medicaid.

-For example, an aging parent may need to qualify for Medicaid in order to pay for his or her long-term care (if he or she needs skilled nursing care in the future).
-That aging parent may, however, have a disabled child who also needs to qualify for Medicaid to pay for his or her own future medical care.
+For example, an aging parent may need to qualify for Medicaid in order to pay for their long-term care (if they need skilled nursing care in the future).
+That aging parent may, however, have a disabled child who also needs to qualify for Medicaid to pay for their own future medical care.
 The parent may want to provide during their own lifetime for the disabled child but without compromising the parent’s own ability to qualify for Medicaid.
 Normally, a transfer by a Medicaid applicant would cause the applicant to be ineligible for Medicaid for a period of time if the applicant applies for Medicaid within 5 years of the date on which the transfer was made (the 5 year “look-back” period).
 However, if the parent transfers assets to a SSSNT, the transfer of assets to the SSSNT is “exempt” from any transfer penalty.
-The transfer therefore does not affect the parent’s ability to qualify for Medicaid, even if he/she needs it sooner than 5 years after the transfer.
+The transfer therefore does not affect the parent’s ability to qualify for Medicaid, even if they needs it sooner than 5 years after the transfer.

 A “pooled” trust (a/k/a "(d)(4)(C)" trust) is a second type of SSSNT.
 It is therefore funded with assets from the disabled beneficiary.
 Like the SSSNT just discussed (the “(d)(4)(A)” trust), pooled trusts are statutorily authorized as part of federal legislation that was enacted in 1993.